NREL/Phase-space-sampling/README.md

 The folder `data-efficientML` is NOT necessary for using the phase-space sampling package.
 It only contains the code necessary to reproduce the results shown in the paper:

+## Documentation

-Uniform-in-phase-space data-selection with iterative normalizing flows, Under review.
+Uniform-in-phase space data selection with iterative normalizing flows, Malik Hassanaly, Bruce A. Perry, Michael E. Mueller, Shashank Yellapantula, Under review.

+Overview presentation in `documentation/methodOverview.pptx`

 ### Contact